First cousin marriage laws in the U.S. are all over the place.

-All I know is that I thought cousin marriages could make for an interesting list topic, I started digging around, and that brought us to now.
+All I know is that I thought cousin marriages could make for an interesting list topic.
+And my article on the practicability of marrying your third cousin was well accepted.
+So I started digging around the topic of first cousin marriages, and that brought us to now.

-So here, my friends, are the 11 different state laws about first cousin marriage that exist across the 50 states.
+So here, my friends, are the 11 different first cousin marriage laws that exist across the 50 states.
 I’ve ranked the list from the places where it’s most difficult to marry your first cousin down to the places where anything goes.

 1 | A ban on marriages between first cousins and first cousins once removed